Darkcast/letsGO/README.md

 ## Description

+The most simplest/easiest way to install Golang on linux distros.

 `letsGo.sh` is a Bash script designed to automate the installation and updating of Go (Golang) on Linux systems.

 ## Features

-- Detects the latest version of Go.
+- Detects the latest version of Go lang.
 - Installs Go if not present.
 - Updates Go to the latest version if an older version is installed
 - Adds Go to the system PATH.
+- It createst the Go directory in the users home folder

 ## Prerequisites